 The school provides work related and life skills which allows opportunities for students to contribute at home and in their own community.

 General School Supplies:

-Book Bags, College-Ruled Paper, Colored Construction Paper, Dry-Erase Markers, Erasers, Glue Sticks, Handheld Pencil Sharpeners, Markers, Pens, *Refillable White Board Markers, Rulers, Solar Calculators, and Wide-Ruled Paper
+Book Bags, College-Ruled Paper, Colored Construction Paper, Dry-Erase Markers, Erasers, Glue Sticks, Handheld Pencil Sharpeners, *Laminating Pouches for a Laminating Machine, Markers, Pens, *Refillable White Board Markers, Rulers, Solar Calculators, and Wide-Ruled Paper

 (English) Alphabet, Basic Science, Math, and Word

 Acrylic Brushes and Paints, Craft Glue, Craft Scissors, *Fabric Paint, *Markers, Sewing Needles, Thread, and Watercolor Brushes and Paints